 Tips for Making or Choosing Quality Bone Broth

 For homemade broth, use bones from grass-fed beef, pasture-raised chicken, or wild-caught fish.
-Simmer for 12-24 hours (24-48 for beef bones) with a splash of apple cider vinegar to extract maximum nutrients.
-The longer cooking time allows for complete extraction of collagen and minerals.
+Simmer for 12–24 hours (longer for beef bones) with a splash of apple cider vinegar to help extract minerals.
+Quality bone broth typically gels when refrigerated, indicating meaningful collagen content.

 4. High-Fiber Fruits and Vegetables